truegoodcraft/business_project/README.md

 <img src="core/ui/Logo.png" alt="BUS Core Icon" width="100">

+BUS-Core

-**The local-first ERP for makers.
-Inventory, Manufacturing, and Contacts—no cloud required.**
+The local-first ERP for Makers.
+Inventory, Manufacturing, and Contacts.
+No cloud required.

-BUS Core is a free, open-source business utility system designed for small workshops and makers.
-It runs entirely on your local machine, giving you ownership of your data without subscriptions or cloud dependencies.
+BUS-Core is a free, open-source business utility system built for small workshops and independent makers.
+It runs entirely on your local machine, giving you full control of your data.
+No subscriptions, no forced updates, no cloud lock-in.

+At its core, BUS-Core helps you track everything that moves through your shop:

+Materials & Consumables: Record stock by unit (grams, millimeters, milliliters, or each), with batch numbers, purchase price, and date added.

+Blueprints(Recipe): Define the recipes that turn raw materials into assemblies or finished goods.
+BUS-Core automatically calculates cost of goods based on the FIFO (First-In, First-Out) batches you’ve actually purchased.

+Assemblies & Products: Produce items using your blueprints and set a final selling price—then compare the real cost of input materials against sales to measure margin and waste.

+Vendors: Link materials and consumables to vendors and track their pricing history over time.

+It’s not an accounting program, and it’s not trying to be.
+BUS-Core exists to replace spreadsheet chaos and overpriced SaaS platforms that bleed your margins.
+It’s your own local workshop system—clean, transparent, and yours.

 ## Key Features

+Key Features

-* **Zero-License:** Completely free and open source (AGPLv3).
-No tiers, no "Pro" upselling, no locked features.
+* Zero-License: 100% free and open-source (AGPLv3).
+No “Pro” tiers, no locked features, no tracking.

-* **Precision Inventory:** Integer-based metric tracking (mg, mm, ml, count) with strict FIFO valuation and batch management.
+* Precision Inventory: Integer-based metric tracking with FIFO batch valuation and accurate stock costing.

-* **Manufacturing:** Recipe-based production runs with automatic cost rollups, shortage detection, and atomic stock commits.
+* Manufacturing Engine: Recipe-based builds with automatic cost rollups, shortage detection, and atomic commits.

-* **Ledger & Logs:** Full history of stock movements, including specific tracking for sales, loss, and theft.
+* Ledger & Audit Trail: Full movement history—purchases, production, sales, loss, and adjustments.

-* **Local & Private:** Powered by a local SQLite database.
-Includes AES-GCM encrypted backups.
+* Local & Private: Runs on a local SQLite database with optional AES-GCM encrypted backups.

+* Cross-Platform: Works on Windows (primary), Linux, and macOS.

 ## Getting Started